swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 We could reduce the visual weight of `#regex(...)` by only requiring `#(...)`.
 However it would still retain the same issues, such as still looking potentially visually noisy as an argument, and having suboptimal behavior for parenthesis balancing.
 It is also not clear why regex literals would deserve such privileged syntax.

+### Using a different delimiter for multi-line

+Instead of re-using the extended delimiter syntax `#/.../#` for multi-line regex literals, we could choose a different delimiter for it.
+Unfortunately, the obvious choice for a multi-line regex literal would be to use `///` delimiters, in accordance with the precedent set by multi-line string literals `"""`.
+This signifies a (documentation) comment, and as such would not be viable.

 ### Reusing string literal syntax

 Instead of supporting a first-class literal kind for regex, we could instead allow users to write a regex in a string literal, and parse, diagnose, and generate the appropriate code when it's coerced to the `Regex` type.